Skip to main content

 Post-Growth Permanent Restoration

 Once jaw growth is complete, permanent restoration becomes possible.
-A prosthodontist evaluates what permanent solutions are optimal based on bone anatomy, esthetic goals, functional requirements, and young adult preferences.
+A prosthodontist evaluates what long-term solutions are optimal based on bone anatomy, esthetic goals, functional requirements, and young adult preferences.

 Addressing Psychological Aspects of Missing Teeth